Start planning your trip

 Jindai Botanical Garden, also located in Chofu, is another well-known wisteria spot.
 It was originally a plant nursery growing roadside trees for the Tokyo Metropolitan Government.
 Now, the garden has a variety of plants and flowers including wisterias.

 There are 49 wisterias of 13 different varieties planted in the garden.
 These include purple wisterias, white wisterias, and a variety that blooms with overlapping petals called yaefuji.
 The large variety of wisterias has slightly different blooming periods.
-This means you can enjoy the blooms at the garden over a longer season.
+This means you can enjoy the blooms in the garden over a longer season.

 Koganei Park is a spacious park away from the busy shopping areas.
 It’s also a famous cherry blossom spot.
 You can admire both purple and white wisterias.
 The Edo-Tokyo Open Air Architectural Museum, an open-air museum that exhibits Japanese architecture, is located inside the park.
-It is a place where families can have fun during a whole day.
+It is a place where families can have fun for a whole day.

 As shades of light pink begin to disappear from the city, a flower with sophisticated fragrance and purple hues is the next to arrive.
 The arrival of spring transforms the scenery of cherry blossoms into wisterias swaying in the breeze.